 Learning How to Lose (Training for the Recession)

 I move back to Salt Lake and run a few stores in the area before taking over my first BIG store in Sandy UT.
 And man does it put me to the test!
 I take it over, get it cleaned up, start hiring, and we are winning.
 Business as usual.

 Then all the sudden the state starts ripping up the roads in front of the mall.
 This is road construction on a level that I’ve never seen before.
 Our foot traffic takes a huge hit!

 Winning stops.
 For the first time ever in my life, I’m missing days, weeks, and months!

 We stay super positive, and we fight for every damn sale.
-Our losing streak continues, but even three day visits from Cory can’t turn things around.
+Our losing streak continues, but even three day visits from my DM can’t turn things around.

 Business is tough.
 But I learn to be tougher!